7

 Why Live in The Bottom

-The Bottom neighborhood in Wilmington is becoming a popular choice for those interested in historic homes.
-Surrounded by the Castle Street Arts District, Soda Pop District, Cargo District, and River & Historic Districts, residents are within walking distance of various shops, eateries, and cultural spots.
-The area is known for its small businesses, such as the space-themed Luna Café and Gravity Records.
-Dining options include the family-run On Thyme Restaurant, famous for its Philly egg rolls and fried seafood.
-Local attractions include the End of Days Distillery and Fried Fruit Art Space.
-Despite being in a food desert, residents have access to a Food Lion on Dawson Street and a Harris Teeter on Oleander.
+The Bottom in Wilmington is a growing favorite for those seeking historic homes.
+Surrounded by the Castle Street Arts District, Soda Pop District, Cargo District and River & Historic Districts, it offers walkable access to shops, eateries and cultural spots.
+The neighborhood is known for small businesses like Luna Café and Gravity Records, as well as dining at On Thyme Restaurant, famous for Philly egg rolls and fried seafood.
+Local attractions include End of Days Distillery and Fried Fruit Art Space.
 Independence Mall is less than 3 miles away.
-The neighborhood features early 1900s Queen Anne-style bungalows and two-story homes, as well as midcentury brick ranch-style homes and new constructions.
-Small green spaces like James W. Nunalee Park and Church & Nun Park offer quiet retreats, while Robert Strange Park provides a more active environment with ballfields, courts, and community programs.
-Dram Tree Park, less than 2 miles away, offers views of the Cape Fear River.
-The Bottom is highly walkable with sidewalks and bike-friendly streets, and it is well-served by public transit.
+Housing includes early 1900s Queen Anne bungalows, midcentury brick ranches and new construction.
+Green spaces such as James W. Nunalee Park and Church & Nun Park offer quiet retreats, while Robert Strange Park provides ballfields, courts and community programs.
+Dram Tree Park, less than 2 miles away, offers Cape Fear River views.
+The Bottom is highly walkable with sidewalks and bike-friendly streets and is well-served by public transit.
 U.S. Highway 17 and Market Street provide easy access to Wrightsville Beach, about 9 miles away, and Wilmington International Airport, about 4 miles away.
-New Hanover High School, which is highly rated, serves the area.

 Frequently Asked Questions